 These tribes have fought against the exploitation of lumber.
 They have experienced repression and have even endured invasions since the Inca era.
 In addition, it is impossible not to admire how they have protected the Earth.
 For them, everything around us is alive and should be well protected.

-English (Around The continent by immigrants or people who learned as a second language)
+- English (Around The continent by immigrants or people who learned it as a second language)